[Rev. 6/2/2018 4:12:50 PM--2017]

 2. Obligations issued under the provisions of this chapter, including letters of credit issued by the Division, do not constitute a debt, liability or obligation of this state or of any political subdivision thereof, or a pledge of the faith and credit of this state or of any political subdivision thereof, but are payable solely from the revenues or assets of the Division.
 Each obligation, including a letter of credit, issued under this chapter must contain on the face thereof a statement to the effect that the Division is not obligated to pay the obligation or the interest thereon except from the revenues or assets pledged therefor and that neither the faith and credit nor the taxing power of this state or of any political subdivision thereof is pledged to the payment of the principal of or the interest on the obligation.

-1. The notes and bonds of the Division are legal investments in which all public officers and public bodies of the State, its political subdivisions, all municipalities and municipal subdivisions, all insurance companies and associations and other persons carrying on an insurance business, all banks, savings and loan associations and trust companies, all administrators, guardians, executors, trustees and other fiduciaries, and all other persons who are authorized on or after July 1, 1975, to invest in bonds or in other obligations of this state, may properly and legally invest funds, including capital, in their control or belonging to them.
+1. The notes and bonds of the Division are legal investments in which all public officers and public bodies of the State, its political subdivisions, all municipalities and municipal subdivisions, all insurance companies and associations and other persons carrying on an insurance business, all banks, savings and loan associations, savings banks and trust companies, all administrators, guardians, executors, trustees and other fiduciaries, and all other persons who are authorized on or after July 1, 1975, to invest in bonds or in other obligations of this state, may properly and legally invest funds, including capital, in their control or belonging to them.
 The notes and bonds are securities which may properly and legally be deposited with and received by all public officers and public bodies of the State or any agency or political subdivision of the State and all municipalities and public corporations for any purpose for which the deposit of bonds or other obligations of this state is authorized by law on and after July 1, 1975, and may be used as collateral to secure any deposit of public moneys.

 2. The notes and bonds of the Division are securities within the meaning of the Uniform Commercial Code — Investment Securities.